D2KLab/sumly/README.md

 # sumly
-# Frequency based summary for running via the CLI
+# Frequency based summarization for running via the CLI